Him7n/Meta-Edu-Aptos/README.md

 - **Quests and Assignments**: Students can complete various educational quests and assignments.
 Each completed task rewards them with Aptos-based tokens, fostering motivation and engagement in their learning journey.

 - **NFT Minting**: Based on their achievements, students can mint NFTs that represent their milestones and accomplishments.
-This feature encourages a sense of ownership and pride in their educational achievements.
+This feature encourages a sense of ownership and pride in their educational achievements.(future feature)

 - **Token Rewards System**: The platform has an integrated rewards system where students earn tokens for their academic efforts.
 These tokens can be utilized in the virtual shop for educational resources or fun items.